tj-mc/capstonelive/README.md

 	 - Allows communication between all the components
 	 - Is the interface for audience members to submit messages
  - Database
-	 - Very simple MySQL database
+	 - Very simple MySQL database.
 	 - You'll need to set this up yourself and connect it to your flask app

 More documentation and a video demonstration coming soon.
 The original implementation can be accessed at www.capstone.live, though you won't be able to enjoy the awesome live performance that accompanies it.